Multiplicative vertex algebras and quantum loop algebras: Braided multiplicative vertex coalgebras

-This is, almost verbatim, a dualized (in the coalgebra sense) version of the construction \cite[Theorem 3.2]{Liu2022} of a multiplicative vertex algebra structure on the operational K-homology of moduli stacks, which itself is based on the original constructions in \cite{Joyce2021,Gross2022}.
-The only new ingredient is the braiding.
+Ignoring the half-braiding operator, this is, almost verbatim, a dualized (in the coalgebra sense) version of the construction \cite[Theorem 3.3.5]{Liu2022} of a multiplicative vertex algebra structure on the operational K-homology of moduli stacks, which itself is based on the original constructions in \cite{Joyce2021,Gross2022}.
 As such, most of the proof of the theorem is formally identical to a dualized version of the original proof, and will occupy the remainder of this subsection.

-\begin{remark} There is a good amount of freedom in the choice of $\Theta^\bullet_{\alpha,\beta}(z)$: any product of terms $\wedge^\bullet_{-z^\pm}(\cE_{\alpha,\beta}^\vee)$ works, for vector bundles $\cE_{\alpha,\beta}$ which have the appropriate bilinearity properties \eqref{eq:bundle-bilinearity}.
-However, the choice given here is the unique one compatible with the K-theoretic Hall algebra structure, see \S\ref{sec:compatibility-KHA}. \end{remark}